How You Say It Is Key

 • Present choices.
 Instead of always telling your child not to do something, give your child choices such as, "do you want to put your socks on first or your shirt?"
 Just make sure you only give choices that if your child chooses, you will be comfortable with.

 • Don't ask, tell.Asking "Are you ready for bed?" leaves the decision up to your child and the likely answer will be "no!"
 Try "Time for bed!" instead.

 • When…then .
-Tell your child when he completes an act of good behavior (puts away a toy, finishes homework, brushes teeth), then something desirable for your child will happen (you can have a cookie, watch TV, call your friend on the phone.)
+Tell your child when he completes an act of good behavior (puts away a toy, finishes homework, brushes teeth), then something desirable for your child will happen (watch TV, play a game, call your friend on the phone.)

 • Tell your child you will count to ten and explain what needs to happen during the countdown.
 Kids actually like the 'beat-the-clock' challenge and the countdown also allows you to keep your cool.

 • Invite input.
 Work out a situation together by asking your child how he or she would solve the problem.
 Then listen and work together to solve the issue at hand.